Ben’s Bargains Frequently Asked Questions (F.A.Q.)

 3) Nothing: If the item has never been posted on Ben’s before, the price history area will be blank and there will be no price history graph available.

-You can read comments by clicking “Comments” in the left-hand corner of the deal post.
+You can read comments by clicking “Comments” in the lower portion of the deal post.
 You can access the comments made on previous posts by following these steps:

 1) Click “Comments”

-3) Click the word bubble icons to read old comments
+3) If hidden, click the word bubble icons to read old comments

 You need a Ben’s account in order to leave comments.
 Sign up here.